 And none of it was necessary.

 They like you are not to blame for any of these diet failures.
 They’ve been following incorrect recipes for defeating diabesity.
-Once they learn correct recipes, they will be able to effortlessly lose weight — and keep it off.
+Once they learn correct recipe, they will be able to effortlessly lose weight — and keep it off.

 What are these recipes?